What is it?

 - Canvas Support or Instructional Technology can assist with initial Canvas setup.

-- Proctortrack support is available in Canvas via a Chat icon in the lower right corner of the app, or click the Contact Us link at the bottom of the page.
+- Proctortrack support is available in the Canvas Proctortrack App.
+There is a Chat icon in the lower right corner, and there is a Contact Us link at the bottom of the page.

 Are there instructions available for students?